Widow of D.C. police officer sues suspected Capitol rioters over husband’s suicide

 At least four law enforcement offices who defended the Capitol building from rioters on Jan.
 6 died by suicide afterward, including members of both the MPD and the U.S. Capitol Police Department.

 More than 500 people have been charged with crimes related to the riot.
-The FBI did not immediately respond to a message regarding the status of any investigation into the defendants named in the suit.
+The FBI declined to comment on the lawsuit and the claims raised therein when reached by The Washington Times over the weekend.

 Sign up for Daily Newsletters